Menu

 Why Take a Sitz Bath?

-Medically Reviewed by Minesh Khatri, MD on November 05, 2022
+Medically Reviewed by Zilpah Sheikh, MD on October 31, 2023

-When you take a sitz bath, you sit in warm water to help relieve pain in your bottom or around your private parts.
+A sitz bath is when you sit in warm water to cleanse or ease pain around your bottom or private parts.

 Your doctor might suggest one if you have hemorrhoids, an anal fissure, or if you've just had a baby.
 You can easily draw one in your own bathtub.